Traditional Recipes from North East England.

 Wondering what food is local to North East England?
 Geordie cuisine is all about food that is warming, wholesome and bound to fill the hungriest of bellies.
 With recipes that are simple to make and good for the budget, why not give some of these recipes a try?

-- The Food of North East England
+Pictures of some traditional recipes from North East England

 North East England Region